-As your window to a world of new business, your website needs to pack a big punch in a small amount of time.
+As your window to a world of new business, your website landing page needs to pack a big punch in a small amount of time.
 This is particularly important if you’re marketing B2B technology.
 Now is the best time to check that your website is attracting your visitors – not driving them away.
 If you haven’t already, it may also be a good time to speak with a specialist software marketing agency.

 Here are the worst turn-offs for most people: